The Most Popular International Foods in London and Where To Find Them

 Maroush

-For the original Lebanese restaurant that birthed a bit of an empire in the city back in 1981, take a trip down Edgware Road, a stretch of shisha and tabbouleh that will leave you wondering whether you’re in London or the Levant.
-The falafel is unbelievably flavorful, the jawaneh are properly charred and a shawarma lamb wrap is only £6.50.
+Maroush is the original Lebanese restaurant that birthed a bit of an empire in the city back in 1981.
+Take a trip down Edgware Road, and enjoy a stretch of shisha and tabbouleh that will leave you wondering whether you’re in London or the Levant.
+The falafel is unbelievably flavorful, the jawaneh are properly charred, and a shawarma lamb wrap is only £6.50.
 Winning.

 Iranian mixed grill kebab